eeshvardasikcm/eeshvardasikcm/README.md

 ## New with eeshvardasikcm Github

+Ububtu is going to be necessary to install on my local pc for me to be able to work on open source C++ repositories.
+I have a strategy or two to try for installing Ubuntu on my Windows machine without any changes to hardware or boot.

+Windows building is not working for any of the C++ open source repoaitories that I have cloned.

+Unreal Engine has released an update as version 5.2.
+I will be updating soon.
+I will also be updating my Android Studio dependencies.
+It may be that I won't be able to install Ubuntu for a couple of months from now.
+It probably will be best to install the Ubuntu LTR to avoid major update downloads.

+My development schedule is busy enough with AyurProject.
+Tons of new C++ code has been written over the past few weeks.
+Focusing on Ayurveda right now is the most important and time consuming objective.

+### Pugeot Sound

 I have been contacting some people in Seattle where I used to live for a long time and may possibly